Making collaboration work: a guide for remote and hybrid teams

 If innovation has slowed down since going remote, communication has become harder, your team feels disconnected, or teamwork just isn’t what it used to be, it’s because you’re simply leaving collaboration to chance.
 In other terms … you’re winging it.

 We can’t afford to wing it anymore.
 Remote collaboration will only become second nature when intention and purpose become second nature.
-Designing better remote collaboration experiences is the only way to bring out the best version of your distributed team.
-Below are some steps you need to take to start building a durable remote (and hybrid) work culture.
+Designing better remote collaboration experiences is the only way to bring out the best in your distributed team.
+Below are some steps you need to take to start building a durable remote or hybrid work culture.

 Editor’s note: A version of this article was first published in April 2020.
 We’ve updated the content to reflect the lessons we’ve learned in the past year.